-The film opens during the final moments of Man of Steel (2013).
-We follow Ben Affleck as Bruce Wayne rushing through the chaotic streets of Metropolis.
+Like the theatrical cut, we open during Man of Steel’s final moments.
+Ben Affleck plays Bruce Wayne, rushing through the chaotic streets of Metropolis.

 Overhead, Superman battles Zod—a Kryptonian bent on wiping out humanity.
 The two aliens crash through buildings and unleash arcs of laser-like heat vision.

 As Bruce approaches Wayne Enterprises’ Metropolis office, Superman and Zod rip through the building like a bullet.
-The skyscraper topples, sending out a massive cloud of debris.
+The skyscraper topples.
+A massive cloud of debris envelops the bystanders.

 Emergency responders freeze.